What is contraception?

 This device, made of silicone, can be obtained through a prescription from a health care provider.
 A female uses spermicide to coat the inside of the cap, then she inserts it into the back of her vagina so that it covers the cervix to block sperm.
 It won’t effectively protect against most STDs and can increase the risk of urinary tract infections and toxic shock syndrome.

 This patch helps prevent pregnancy but offers no protection against STDs.
 In fact, some women have skin reactions, nausea, headaches and breast discomfort.
 Women can obtain a small adhesive patch through a prescription from a health care provider.

 A female can place the ring in the vagina for three weeks, followed by a ring-free week.
 If used correctly, the ring provides non-stop protection from pregnancy; it can make menstrual cycles more regular, reduce cramps and shorten or lighten a menstrual cycle period.
 The ring only needs to be changed once a month.

 It offers no protection against STDs.
 In fact, some women have vaginal discomfort, nausea, headaches and breast tenderness.

 The IUD contains copper or the hormone progestin, and a health care provider inserts this t-shaped device into the uterus.
 It provides effective pregnancy protection and lasts a long time – a copper IUD can stay in place for up to twelve years, and a progestin IUD lasts five years.

 However, IUDs offer no protection against STDs.

-A health care provider inserts a small plastic-like rod under the skin of a woman’s upper arm.
-This device can protect against pregnancy for up to three years and can shorten or lighten a woman’s period and reduce cramps.
+A health care provider inserts a small plastic-like rod under the skin of the female’s upper arm.
+This device can protect against pregnancy for up to three years and can shorten or lighten a menstrual cycle and reduce cramps.
 However, the implant does not protect against STDs.